On this date: Mickey Mantle hits his 500th career home run

 In honor of Mantle, let’s run through seven “Did You Know” notes about home runs by the man who made No. 7 in pinstripes famous.

-Mantle’s most home runs against any team are the 77 he hit against the Athletics.
-His most as a visitor in another ballpark are the 42 he hit at Briggs Stadium in Detroit, followed by the 38 he hit at Fenway Park.
-His most against a pitcher are the 13 he hit against Hall-of-Famer Early Wynn.
+1. Mantle’s most home runs against any team are the 77 he hit against the Athletics.
+His most as a visitor in another ballpark are the 42 he hit at Briggs Stadium (Tiger Stadium) in Detroit, followed by the 38 he hit at Fenway Park.
+His most against a pitcher are the 13 he hit against Hall of Famer Early Wynn.

-Mantle homered against 10 Hall-of-Famers in all, including three pitchers against whom his only hit was a home run (Jim Palmer, Sandy Koufax and Bob Gibson, the latter two in the World Series).
-Mantle also homered against Negro League legend Satchel Paige, against whom he was 5-for-10 with the one homer.
+3. Mantle homered against 10 Hall of Famers in all, including three pitchers against whom his only hit was a home run (Jim Palmer, Sandy Koufax and Bob Gibson, the latter two in the World Series).
+Mantle also homered against Negro League legend Satchel Paige, against whom he was 5-for-10 with one homer.

-Mantle hit 18 World Series home runs, the most all-time.
+4. Mantle hit 18 World Series home runs, the most all time.
 He broke Babe Ruth’s record with a walk-off home run against the Cardinals in Game 3 of the 1964 World Series.
 This record won’t be broken any time soon.
 The active leader in World Series home runs is Chase Utley with seven, followed by Albert Pujols with four.
 Pujols has one more postseason home run (19) than Mantle has World Series home runs.

-Mantle won the Triple Crown in 1956 with a .353 batting average, 52 home runs and 130 RBIs.
-The only player currently in the major leagues to have at least 52 home runs and 130 RBIs in a season is Chris Davis, who had 53 and 138 for the 2013 Orioles.
+5. Mantle won the Triple Crown in 1956 with a .353 batting average, 52 home runs and 130 RBIs.
+The only player currently in the major leagues to have at least 52 home runs and 130 RBIs in a season is Chris Davis, who had 53 homers and 138 RBIs for the 2013 Orioles.

-Mantle hit 54 home runs in 1961 and was in pursuit of Babe Ruth’s then-home run record of 60 for much of the season before injuries detoured his quest.
+6. Mantle hit 54 home runs in 1961 and was in pursuit of Babe Ruth’s then-home run record of 60 for much of the season before injuries detoured his quest.
 The mark was broken by Roger Maris, who hit 61.
-The only players whose primary position was center fielder with more home runs in a season than Mantle’s 54 are Hack Wilson (56 for the 1930 Cubs) and Ken Griffey Jr. (56 for the 1997 and 1998 Mariners).
+The only players whose primary position was center fielder who hit more home runs in a season than Mantle’s 54 are Hack Wilson (56 for the 1930 Cubs) and Ken Griffey Jr. (56 for the 1997 and 1998 Mariners).